Here Are Some Places to Find Free Personality Tests

 Determine your personality type

 Do you ever wonder what personality type you have?
-Free personality tests available online ask you a series of questions and then tell you how your personality falls into different categories.
+Free personality and IQ tests available online ask you a series of questions and then tell you how your personality falls into different categories.

 Some of these personality tests are based on the Myers Briggs personality test, which consists of 16 personality types and considers such traits as extraversion vs. introversion and thinking vs. feeling.
 Other tests are based on work by Carl Jung and other psychologists.